rust-lang/this-week-in-rust/README.md

 There are further guidelines for the Events Section

-We include:
-* Events/workshops that are free of charge
+We prefer to include events/workshops that are free of charge.

-We do not include:
+We generally do not include commercial offerings, with exceptions for conferences and similar educational offerings.
-* Commercial offerings

 ## Link style guidelines: